-It is important to configure authentication on your Mosquitto instance, so unauthorised clients cannot connect.
+It is important to configure authentication on your Eclipse Mosquitto instance, so unauthorized clients cannot connect.

 In Mosquitto 2.0 and up, you must choose your authentication options explicitly before clients can connect.
 In earlier versions the default is to allow clients to connect without authentication.

-There are three choices for authentication: password files, authentication plugins, and unauthorised/anonymous access.
+There are three choices for authentication: password files, authentication plugins, and unauthorized/anonymous access.
 It is possible to use a combination of all three choices.

 It is possible to have different listeners use different authentication methods by setting per_listener_settings true in your configuration file.

 As well as authentication you should also consider some form of access control to determine what clients can access which topics.

 Password files are a simple mechanism of storing usernames and passwords in a single file.
 They are good if you have a relatively small number of fairly static users.

 If you make changes to the password file you must trigger the broker to reload the file by sending a SIGHUP message:

 kill -HUP <process id of mosquitto>